 First, the macro- and micro-legal environments that shape the nature and character of the modern corporation are generated by constituent elements of legal and political systems in response to the political dynamics and imperatives of national or sub-national societies or peoples.
 How, it might be asked, could understandings between corporations and the societies that create the legal structures upon which they rely generate global obligations, that is to say, the obligation to contribute public goods to publics that had no part in the creation of the legal frameworks in question?
 Corporations are headquartered in specific countries but operate globally.
-Their existence as corporations is a function of the legal reach of their country of origin which is the source of much of the problem in the first place.
+Their existence as corporations is a function of the laws of the countries in which they are incorporated.
+Much of what they do is out of the legal reach of their country of origin which is the source of much of the problem in the first place.
 How then can moral obligations outreach the legal systems that give rise to the moral obligations?